OEM-Sartorius-Data-Analytics/SimcaQ_Python_Scripting_Guide/20_Batch_Models/Batch_Models.md

-# Working with Batch Models
+# Working with Batch Models: An Introduction

 With a valid SIMCA-QP+ license, it is possible to use SIMCA-Q to load and investigate SIMCA Batch Models as well as to use them for predictions.